notsanchez/notsanchez/README.md

 * 👨‍🎓  Analysis and development student in first-year at University of Sao Caetano Do Sul;
 * 👩🏻‍💻 I'm currently open for works and proposals;
-* 📚  at moment i'm learning React Native, Node.js, Next, Clean arch and Typescript for scalability projects;
+* 📚  at moment i'm learning React Native, Node.js and Typescript for scalability projects;

 ### Technologies